daveho/declarative-autograder/guide.md

 integrate with Gradescope, although there is nothing to prevent its use as a standalone tool, or to prevent it from being integrated with other autograder platforms.

-If you've ever tried to write an autograder, then you're probably aware that autograder programs and scripts can easily become complex and hard to work with.
+If you've ever written an autograder, then you're probably aware that autograder programs and scripts can easily become complex and hard to work with.
 This is where DAF comes in: it is intended to make autograder scripts easy to write.